Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: Numerical experiments

+Here we extend our study related to the National Hockey League as mentioned in \prettyref{sec:EB_introduction}. { In \prettyref{fig:real} we first plot the actual data, where for each true data point, its $x$-axis represents the number of goals scored by a particular player in the 2017-18 season (denoted as ``Past") and the $y$-axis of the data represents the goals by the same player in the 2018-19 season (denoted as ``Future").
+Then, for each possible value of the goal scored in the 2017-18 season, we plot the EB estimators based on the Robbins method, the minimum $H^2$, the minimum-$\chi^2$ distance estimator, and the NPMLE, and the {\it gold standard} minimax estimator. }

-In \prettyref{fig:real} we plot the EB estimators based on the Robbins method, the minimum $H^2$, the minimum-$\chi^2$ distance estimator and the NPMLE against the 2017-18 data (denoted as ``Past" on the $x$-axis) and compare their estimates against the real values of goals in 2018-19 (denoted by ``Future" on the $y$-axis).
-The left panel shows that there exists a large number of individuals for whom the Robbins estimator produces unstable prediction that is significantly worse than all minimum-distance methods.
-This difference is significant for values of scored goals which have lower sample representations.
-Thus on the right panel we omit the Robbins estimator and provide a more detailed comparison for the three minimum-distance estimators, which shows that their behavior are mostly comparable except near the tail end of the data-points.
-Interestingly, all three estimators seem to do shrinkage towards several fixed values.
-There could be several explanations for this multi-modality.
-One is that different clusters correspond to different player positions (defense, winger, center).
-The other is that clusters correspond to the line of the player (different lines get different amount of ice time).
-To test this hypothesis we also redid on Fig. 3 the estimation for each position separately.
-Since the multi-modality is retained, we conclude that the second option is more likely to be the real explanation.
+The left panel shows that a large number of individuals exist for whom the Robbins estimator produces unstable predictions that are significantly worse than those of all minimum-distance methods.
+This difference is significant for the values of scored goals, which have lower sample representations.
+Thus, on the right panel, we omit the Robbins estimator and provide a more detailed comparison of the three minimum-distance estimators, which shows that their behavior is mostly comparable except near the tail end of the data points.
+We also present the comparison with the minimax estimator given by the conditional estimator of the least favorable prior in \prettyref{fig:least_fav_prior}, and our plot shows that the EB estimators align more closely to the actual data.